 What About Renovations?

-To do this, you’ll need to get a new appraisal of the property.
+To do this, you’ll need to get a new property appraisal.
 You’ll also need to hold onto receipts associated with (and photographs of) the renovations.

-You would then request a renovation adjustment from Hometap at settlement, provide the necessary evidence, and get your property appraised.
+You would then request a renovation adjustment from Hometap at the time of settlement, provide the necessary evidence, and get your property appraised.

 Note that if your renovations do not result in at least $25,000 in additional value, they will not be excluded from the agreement.

 The process for getting cash from Hometap is fairly straightforward.